MicrosoftDocs/azure-ai-docs/articles/search/search-pagination-page-layout.md

 ### Tips for unexpected results

-Occasionally, the content of seaarch results are unexpected.
+Occasionally, query output isn't what you're expecting to see.
 For example, you might find that some results appear to be duplicates, or a result that *should* appear near the top is positioned lower in the results.
 When query outcomes are unexpected, you can try these query modifications to see if results improve:

 + Change **`searchMode=any`** (default) to **`searchMode=all`** to require matches on all criteria instead of any of the criteria.
 This is especially true when boolean operators are included the query.